James Keane (actor)

-Life and career
+Early life and education

 Keane was born in Buffalo, New York.
+He graduated from the American Academy of Dramatic Arts.

+Career

-He graduated from the American Academy of Dramatic Arts, and began his career in 1975, appearing in the film Three Days of the Condor playing a store clerk.
-Between acting jobs he was an elevator operator at the Sherry-Netherland hotel in New York, where he met film director, Francis Ford Coppola.
-Keane thought that he might get a role in The Godfather Part II until he realised that shooting was to be in Sicily.
+Keane began his career in 1975, appearing in the film Three Days of the Condor playing a store clerk.
+Between acting jobs, he was an elevator operator at the Sherry-Netherland hotel in New York, where he met film director, Francis Ford Coppola.
+Keane thought that he might get a role in The Godfather Part II until he realized that shooting was to be in Sicily.

 In 1978 Keane joined the cast of the new CBS drama television series The Paper Chase as the law student Willis Thomas Bell.
 He also appeared in the 1979 film Apocalypse Now, and was hired to overdub some of Marlon Brando’s lines in the television miniseries of The Godfather.
-Keane appeared in the 1982 film 48 Hrs. (as Detective Van Zant, and the 1990 film Dick Tracy as Dick Tracy's second-in-command Pat Patton.
+Keane appeared in the 1982 film 48 Hrs. as Detective Van Zant, and the 1990 film Dick Tracy as Dick Tracy's second-in-command Pat Patton.